The LaLaurie Mansion | Ultimate Guide

-Madame LaLaurie’s cruel and unusual practices have been a focal point of New Orleans’s haunted tapestry since the infamous fire of 1834 exposed them to the world.
+Madame LaLaurie’s cruel and unusual practices have been a focal point of New Orleans’s haunted tapestry since the infamous fire at the LaLaurie Mansion of 1834 exposed them to the world.
 Rumors of torn flesh, broken bones, and mutilations beyond comprehension have stretched the boundaries of even the most depraved imagination for generations.
 But what’s the real story behind this infamous haunted French Quarter mansion?

 Dive into the gruesome atrocities still hiding in the confines of the LaLaurie Mansion with our ultimate guide on the haunted LaLaurie Mansion of the French Quarter.
 We expose the sick and twisted realities forced upon the enslaved people of New Orleans by this deranged and devious mistress.